Paul Tapsell, 7 May 2018, Long Journey Home: Repatriation symposium

 PAUL TAPSELL: The Hawaiian perspective is very similar to the Maori perspective.
 I think Sir Hugh best summed it up.
-An order, and this is around the treaty settlement process, but I think it translates directly into the human remain returns dignity.
-He talks about dignity in the Maori concept of mana, of an authority that’s bestowed on us from the Atua, of which we have a lifetime to nourish, to build, and to share.
+In order, and this was around the treaty settlement process – I think [our philosophy] translates directly into the human remain returns as dignity.
+He talks about dignity using the Maori concept of mana, of an authority that’s bestowed on us from the atua [ancestral guides], of which we have a lifetime to nourish, to build, and to share.

-Given what has happened with the loss of land, exactly the same with the loss of our ancestors, that — and we can lay that in the space of coloniser, Crown, the taker, Maori, the ancestors being the victim.
+Given what has happened with the loss of land, exactly the same with the loss of our ancestors, that – and we can lay that blame in the space of coloniser Crown, the taker.
+Meanwhile, Maori, their ancestors being cast as the victim.
 His perspective on dignity was for the mana of Maori to be restored, we have to first forgive the aggressor.

 So, in forgiving and showing compassion to them, then we restore our own mana.
 It’s not unlike what Paulo Freire talked about, the pedagogy of the oppressed, where the oppressed must forgive the oppressor.
 His spin on it was a bit more about restoring each other’s mana, restoring each other’s dignity, so that you can move forward and then have a relationship that then is clean.